-Trainers will confirm if their horse is for sale on the final entry form, at which point they will be billed for their choice of listing and complete the necessary fields for their catalog ad.
+Trainers will confirm if their horse is for sale through the Marketplace on the Final Entry form, at which point they will be billed for their choice of listing.
+After submitting their Final Entry form, they will complete the necessary fields for their catalog ad using the Horse Listing form in the Trainer Portal.
 Digital catalog ads may be continuously updated in the weeks leading up to and after the event as desired.